5 Things to Keep in Mind When Designing a Logo

 Work the Letters

 One way to stand out as an amateur logo designer is to choose a font and then simply write out your client’s company name in that font, without working the letterforms enough or at all.
 This process is called Kerning and is something every beginning designer is taught, so it’s really important that for a logo in particular you work those letters until they look good.
-I would suggest taking a course in typography to learn the fundamentals.
+I would suggest taking a course in graphic design or typography to learn the fundamentals.
 Once you understand the basics of letterforms, you could even explore making the letters totally your own and make custom letterforms for each logo design.

 Make it New, Too